 A bouncer is a typical short-pitched delivery designed to push the batters on the back foot and keep them inside their crease.
+Any delivery which passes above the shoulder height of a batter standing upright at the popping crease is deemed to be a bouncer.
 According to the latest regulations of the game, a bowler’s ability to bowl bouncers in an over is dictated by the bouncer no ball rules in cricket.
-This no ball bouncer rule varies in accordance with the format of the game and defines exactly how many bouncers a bowler might be allowed to bowl in an over.

 Table of Contents

-Any delivery that causes the batter to play the ball on the back foot is deemed a short-pitched delivery, regardless of how high the cricket ball might have passed.
+Wondering what is the major difference between bouncer and short ball?
+What makes the two deliveries so distinct?
+Any delivery that causes the batter to play the cricket ball on the back foot is deemed a short-pitched delivery, regardless of how high the cricket ball might have passed.
 Whereas a bouncer is typically bowled above the shoulder height of a batter standing upright at the popping crease.
 It is imperative to note that for any short-pitched delivery to be considered a bouncer, the cricket ball must have passed above the shoulder height of a batter.
 This further takes into account any possible deliveries that might have gone above a batter’s head, which is traditionally accompanied by the call of a wide.
 In other words, all bouncers are technically short-pitched deliveries, but not all short-pitched deliveries are considered bouncers.

 | Feature | Bouncer | Short-Pitched Delivery |